Spanish–Ottoman Wars: Clash of overseas interests and globalization of war

-Another involvement came from the Ethiopian Empire, an Eastern Christian nation that was under the king Alfonso V of Aragon's interests, who wanted to make an alliance with Yeshaq I and Zara Yaqob against Mamluks of Egypt and Ottoman Turks.
-The Ethiopian Monarchy increased its foreign relations with Europe with the main objective to get help against the Ottoman wars in Africa, which in turn made Ethiopia from 1500 to 1672 a part of the Kingdom of Portugal's Sphere of influence (after the embassy of Pêro da Covilhã of 1493 in search of Prester John, and the Cristóvão da Gama expedition of 1541–1543), and then of the Habsburg Spain's one through the Iberian Union since 1580, and before through Ignatian missionaries at service of John III of Portugal (like Andrés de Oviedo, who presided the first permanent Roman catholic mission on Ethiopian Catholic Church since 1557).
-The years of 1556 to 1632 were very important in due to the political influence of the Jesuits in the internal affairs of the Solomonic dynasty despite the logistical problems due to Turkish military (Pope Gregory XIII did not want to quit the Jesuit mission in Ethiopia, as he feared losing the Christian country to the Muslim world), being relevant the influence of Spanish missionaries like Pedro Páez, who converted Emperor Susenyos I, who in turn desired the Catholicisation of his country despite the hostility from Ethiopian Orthodox Tewahedo Church.
-The Iberians believed that the alliance with the Ethiopians would facilitate their control of maritime traffic through the Red Sea, an objective that, with the rise of Ottoman power in the area, became one of the unresolved issues for the Portuguese crown during its expansion in the Eastern Hemisphere (as stipulated with Spain in the Treaty of Tordesillas) and the ambitious project of Manuel of Portugal and Philip II of Spain to destroy the centers of Islam in Arabia and Egypt.
+The Ethiopian Empire also became involved; this was an Eastern Christian nation of interest to King Alfonso V of Aragon, who wanted to ally with Yeshaq I and Zara Yaqob against the Mamluks of Egypt and the Ottoman Turks.
+The Ethiopian monarchy increased its foreign relations with Europe with the primary objective of obtaining assistance in the Ottoman wars in Africa.
+This, in turn, made Ethiopia from 1500 to 1672 a part of the Kingdom of Portugal's sphere of influence—after the embassy of Pêro da Covilhã in 1493 in search of Prester John, and the Cristóvão da Gama expedition of 1541–1543)—and then of Habsburg Spain's sphere through the Iberian Union since 1580, and previously through Ignatian missionaries in the service of John III of Portugal.
+(These included Andrés de Oviedo, who presided over the first permanent Roman Catholic mission to the Ethiopian Catholic Church since 1557.)

+The years 1556–1632 were essential because of the political influence of the Jesuits in the internal affairs of the Solomonic dynasty, despite logistical problems because of the Turkish military—Pope Gregory XIII did not wish to quit the Jesuit mission in Ethiopia because he feared losing that Christian country to the Muslim world—being relevant to the influence of Spanish missionaries.
+These included Pedro Páez, who converted Emperor Susenyos I, who in turn wanted to Catholicize his country despite hostility from the Ethiopian Orthodox Tewahedo Church.
+The Iberians believed that the alliance with the Ethiopians would facilitate their control of maritime traffic through the Red Sea.
+This objective, with the rise of Ottoman power in the area, became one of the unresolved issues for the Portuguese crown during its expansion in the Eastern Hemisphere (as stipulated with Spain in the Treaty of Tordesillas), as well as the ambitious project of Manuel of Portugal and Philip II of Spain to destroy the centers of Islam in Arabia and Egypt.

-Declared War
+Declared war

-The struggle between Oruç Reis and Hayreddin Barbarrosa with Ottoman support (1515–1529)
+The struggle between Oruç Reis and Hayreddin Barbarossa with Ottoman support (1515–1529)

-The Barbarrosa brothers, who came under the protection of Sultan Selim in 1515, captured the city of Algiers in 1516 after a delegation from Algeria asked for their help against the Spanish Army.
-After Oruç Reis was declared the Sultan of Algeria in Cherchell, he captured Tenes and Tlemcen and expanded his territory to Morocco, but he lost his life in the Spanish counter-attack of May 1518.
+The Barbarossa brothers, who came under the protection of Sultan Selim in 1515, captured the city of Algiers in 1516 after a delegation from Algeria asked for their help against the Spanish Army.
+After Aruj Barbarossa (known as Oruç Reis to the Turks) was declared the Sultan of Algeria in Cherchell, he captured Ténès and Tlemcen; he expanded his territory to Morocco, but he lost his life in the Spanish counter-attack of May 1518.
 Tlemcen fell back into the hands of the Zayenids under Spanish protection.